Heat kernel analysis on diamond fractals: Introduction

 The paper is organized as follows: Section~\ref{S:GDF} starts with a brief review of the inverse limit construction of generalized diamond fractals that was carried out in~\cite{AR18}.
-Some basic and practical metric properties as well as the explicit expression of the heat kernel are also provided.
-In Section~\ref{S:igDF}, we investigate potential theoretical aspects of the diffusion process and its relation with the inverse limit structure in terms of the infinitesimal generator and the Dirichlet form.
-In particular, Theorem~\ref{T:core_ig} provides a core of functions that will become especially useful in the subsequent analysis.
+Some basic and practical metric properties are discussed and the working explicit expression of the heat kernel is given in Theorem~\ref{T:HK_Finfty}.
+Section~\ref{S:igDF} investigates potential theoretical aspects of the diffusion process and its relation with the inverse limit structure in terms of the infinitesimal generator and the Dirichlet form.
+In particular, Theorem~\ref{T:core_ig} identifies a core of functions that is widely used in the subsequent analysis.
 The main results of the paper are concentrated in Section~\ref{S:contHK} and Section~\ref{S:contHS}.
-Theorem~\ref{T:Cont_estimates} states the Lipschitz continuity (in space) of the heat kernel and Theorem~\ref{T:Lip_Finfty} investigates the same bounds for the heat semigroup.
-We give an explicit lower bound of the time-dependent constant and analyze its behavior for a particular class of diamond fractals, where computations become more tractable, c.f.\ Theorem~\ref{T:BE_reg_log}.
-Finally, in Section~\ref{S:ineqs} we apply the estimates obtained to study further properties of the semigroup and the diffusion process, namely logarithmic Sobolev inequality, ultracontractivity and Poincar\'e inequalities.
+Theorem~\ref{T:supHK} provides a general uniform estimate of the heat kernel, whereas Theorem~\ref{T:LipFinfty} and Theorem~\ref{T:BE_Finfty} deal with the Lipschitz continuity in space of the heat kernel and of the heat semigroup, respectively.
+To gain a better understanding of their time-dependence, the results are applied to a particular class of diamond fractals for which computations become more tractable, c.f.\ Theorem~\ref{T:BE_reg_log}.
+Finally, Section~\ref{S:ineqs} outlines further applications of the estimates to study the semigroup and the diffusion process, namely logarithmic Sobolev inequality, ultracontractivity and Poincar\'e inequalities.